Cities for Climate Protection program: The CCP program as a transnational governance network

-CCP Cities in Maintaining their Transnational Governance Network
+CCP cities in maintaining their transnational governance network

 Key to securing transnational governance network participation are CCP cities which see the program as a means of promoting their interests, values and norms regarding climate change at a local scale.
 In maintaining a valuable, worthwhile, and effective GHG emissions reduction governance network, member CCP cities must establish open connections within the network, creating solid network interactions.
 Member cities illustrating open connections toward the CCP program, through the active involvement of continual monitoring and reporting of energy use, and participation in CCP program workshops, often gain additional financial resources from the network.
 Alone, the production and exchange of information from CCP cities is insufficient in maintaining a transnational network.
 Forged on the basis of financial and political resources are offered to member cities by the CCP program, based on the formation of close network links, openly connected member cities receive legitimacy of their ideas, creation of knowledge for local climate protection and shared norms, rather than the reliance upon the dissemination of technical information actively sought upon by less connected CCP cities.
 In maintaining a significant connection as a CCP city within a transnational governance network, members must not exclusively rely upon the dissemination of information but rather build upon knowledge, norms and resources linked within the process of building and maintaining networks.